• Technologies

 In a digitally enabled environment, APIs used with voice systems can help streamline business continuity and eliminate human error.
 For example, consider an API that quickly and efficiently changes E911 addresses for telephone numbers so that caller location is as accurate as possible.

 Ask your voice communication system provider, or potential providers if you’re evaluating new services, how they’ve built resiliency into their systems and processes.
 When a disaster strikes, what assurances do you have that your voice system will continue to provide service?
-And then incorporate what you learn into your company’s contingency plans to be better prepared for future events.
+And then incorporate what you learn into your company’s contingency plans to prepare for future events.

 This content is provided for informational purposes only and may require additional research and substantiation by the end user.
 In addition, the information is provided “as is” without any warranty or condition of any kind, either express or implied.
 Use of this information is at the end user’s own risk.
 Lumen does not warrant that the information will meet the end user’s requirements or that the implementation or usage of this information will result in the desired outcome of the end user.
 This document represents Lumen’s products and offerings as of the date of issue.
 Services not available everywhere.
 Business customers only.
 Lumen may change or cancel products and services or substitute similar products and services at its sole discretion without notice. ©2021 Lumen Technologies.
 All Rights Reserved.